mdancho84/mdancho84.github.io/_posts/2019-07-22-how-i-started-my-data-science-business.md

 The decision for me was based on how much impact I could have.

+# Growing the Business

+A lot has changed in the year since starting __Business Science University__.

+- __We have since grown to 2000+ students__ that are taking courses in R and Python.
+We've learned a ton through the process by specifically focusing on [student transformations](https://www.business-science.io/testimonials.html) (how to transform a student from no-prior experience to high proficiency as fast as possible).
+This focus has helped us change the game for students that have previously struggled learning data science for business.

+- __We now have a [full 5-Course R-Track Program](https://university.business-science.io/p/5-course-bundle-machine-learning-web-apps-time-series/)__ that is streamlined, integrated, and has resulted in many amazing accomplishments for my students (Don't believe me, [check out the testimonials.](https://www.business-science.io/testimonials.html))

+- __I have rekindled my relationship with Python.__ In fact, I've been studying python extensively beginning in late 2020.
+Why?
+Because of the strengths that each language has and they can now work together.
+Read about the [strengths of R and Python here](https://www.business-science.io/business/2018/10/08/python-and-r.html) and [why R is for Research, Python is for Production here](https://www.business-science.io/business/2021/07/12/R-is-for-research-Python-is-for-production.html).

+- __I've even launched my first Python Course:__ [Python for Data Science Automation](https://university.business-science.io/p/python-for-data-science-automation-ds4b-101p).
+It's helped many R users learn Python and beginners alike.

+- __And there's now a Continuous Education Program__ called [Learning Labs PRO](https://university.business-science.io/p/learning-labs-pro) for Data Scientists to go beyond the tools learned in the courses.

+And we have a lot more coming!

 # The Importance Of The Data Science Community